jennhernes/CanonnToolkit/README.md

 # CanonnToolkit

 This is the Canonn Toolkit.
+Currently, it is only for Windows.
 Included in this toolkit is the following:

 ## Bearing calculator